syncfusion-content/uwp-docs/uwp/Smith-Chart/Axes.md

 ---
 layout: post
-title: Axes in UWP Smith Chart control | Syncfusion
+title: Axes in UWP Smith Chart | Syncfusion®
-description: Learn here all about Axes support in Syncfusion Universal Windows Smith Chart (SfSmithChart) control and more.
+description: Axes in the UWP Smith Chart define coordinate grids, scales, and labels to represent impedance and admittance data effectively.
 platform: uwp
 control: SfSmithChart
 documentation: ug
 ---

-# Axes in UWP Smith Chart (SfSmithChart)
+# Axes in UWP Smith Chart

 Typically, the SmithChart has been used with two axes that are used to measure and categorize the data.